A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Acknowledgments

 \section{Acknowledgments}

-I would like to express my gratitude and thanks to my advisor, Professor Arthur Jaffe, for helpful discussion and guidance, especially his recommendation to find a more general identity for the braid.
+I would like to express my gratitude and thanks to Professor Arthur Jaffe, for helpful discussion and guidance, especially his recommendation to find a more general identity for the braid.

+I am grateful to the anonymous referees and editors for their feedback, which have helped improve the manuscript.

-I have been supported in the later stages of this work by ARO Grant W911NF-20-1-0082 through the MURI project ``Toward Mathematical Intelligence and Certifiable Automated Reasoning: From Theoretical Foundations to Experimental Realization."
+I have been supported in the later stages of this work by ARO Grant W911NF-20-1-0082 through the MURI project ``Toward Mathematical Intelligence and Certifiable Automated Reasoning: From Theoretical Foundations to Experimental Realization.''